ImperatorSmugleaf/pandemonium/README.md

 By: Kieran Ahn

 # Introduction
 Pandemonium is a language designed to be safe, readable, and enjoyable.
-It is a collection of featuers from JavaScript, Swift, Python, and even one or two of its own.
+It is a collection of featuers from JavaScript, Swift, Python, Javam and even one or two of its own.
 Another possible name was Stirfry, but Pandemonium is a cooler sounding name.
 It seeks to eliminate the one-billion dollar mistake and hold the programmer to a higher standard of correctness through rigid and rigorous typing.

 # Features
 - Strong, static typing